microsoft/azuredevopslabs/labs/java/dockerbuildagent/readme.md

 In this exercise, you are going to configure a private build agent that runs in a Docker container.

-This exercise assumes you have completed the exercises to create a Team Project.
+This exercise assumes you have completed the exercise to create a Team Project.
 This exercise uses a team project named **jdev-labs**, though your team project name may differ.

 {% include note.html content= "It is not necessary to run the VSTS agent in a container - but it is convenient to do so and means that you don't have to install any other prerequisites on the machine running the container, since all the prerequisites are inside the container." %}